Understanding Menopause: A Workplace Priority for Companies

 DEI Issues

-Menopause should be part of any Diversity, Equity & Inclusion strategy.
-Supporting employees through this transition helps with gender equality and retention.
+Menopause should be included in any Diversity, Equity, and Inclusion (DEI) strategy.
+Supporting employees through this transition promotes gender equality and helps retain valuable talent.

 Retaining Experienced Leaders